tmarfil/nginx_on_ecs_fargate/README.md

 ```bash
 aws ecs update-service --cluster my-ecs-cluster --service my-fargate-service --desired-count 2
 ```
 When you create or scale an ECS Service with multiple subnets specified in the network configuration, ECS uses a round-robin strategy to distribute tasks across the available subnets.
-This distribution helps to improve availability and fault tolerance of your application.
+In our example, the subnets were spread across different Availability Zones.
+This distribution helps to improve the availability and fault tolerance of your application.

 To view the current distribution of your tasks: